ietf-wg-acme/acme/draft-ietf-acme-acme.md

 its ACME interface.
 An attack by such an MitM could have the following form:

-* Legitimate domain holder registers account key pair A
+1. Legitimate domain holder registers account key pair A
-* MitM registers account key pair B
+2. MitM registers account key pair B
-* Legitimate domain holder sends a new-order request signed using account key A
+3. Legitimate domain holder sends a new-order request signed using account key A
-* MitM suppresses the legitimate request but sends the same request signed using account key B
+4. MitM suppresses the legitimate request but sends the same request signed using account key B
-* ACME server issues challenges and MitM forwards them to the legitimate domain holder
+5. ACME server issues challenges and MitM forwards them to the legitimate domain holder
-* Legitimate domain holder provisions the validation response
+6. Legitimate domain holder provisions the validation response
-* ACME server performs validation query and sees the response provisioned by the legitimate domain holder
+7. ACME server performs validation query and sees the response provisioned by the legitimate domain holder
-* Because the challenges were issued in response to a message signed account key B, the ACME server grants authorization to account key B (the MitM) instead of account key A (the legitimate domain holder)
+8. Because the challenges were issued in response to a message signed with account key B, the ACME server grants authorization to account key B (the MitM) instead of account key A (the legitimate domain holder)

 ~~~~~
 Domain                                         ACME
 Holder                  MitM                  Server
   |                      |                      |
   | newAccount(A)        |                      |
   |--------------------->|--------------------->|